paradisec-archive/PARADISEC_workflows/07_audio_processing.md

 If the original video (.avi, .mts, .mp4, .mov, etc.) has only one audio channel, or has a sampling or bit rate you want to change, take a look at the previous section on audio processing with ffmpeg.

-Resampling audio using Audacity
-Extracting audio with FFmpeg

 ## Low-cost Options
 Post-production of digitised audio and processing of born-digital audio files can be achieved using the following free programs: